11 BBQ Dry Rubs You Can Make at Home

-Whether it is pulled pork, smoked chicken, or beef brisket you have a hankering for, we’ve got a recipe for you.
-You would be surprised at the impressive range of barbecue rubs you can whip up from the ingredients you have sitting around on your shelves at home.
+Whether it is pulled pork, smoked chicken, or beef brisket you have a hankering for, we’ve got a rub recipe for you.

 So read on, and we promise you’ll find the perfect dry rub you can make at home for the next time you barbecue.

-This wonderfully balanced pork rub has just the right mix of sweet, spice, and salt.
+This wonderfully balanced pork rub has just the right mix of sweetness, spice, and salt.

 We designed it for pork, but you could just as easily use it on chicken.